kailash-manasarovar/statement/docs/timeline/2024/november.md

 ![Account details have RIP and sniffing dogs](../../content/images/threats/image_123655411.JPG)

+- I text my brother to tell him immediately.
+- As with every other time I have told him about criminal gangs, he acts disinterested.
+- Does he know they're only after me?
+- Is he one of them?

 ### Kidney health test

 - Last week in Bangkok I had my kidney checked out and all signs are good, except for my anion gap which is excessively low, 6.0 L mmol/L and could mean bromide, iodide, or salicylate ingestion.
 Common medical diagnostic tests do not consider cases such as mine.